Preparing for your video and face to face interviews

 How do I need to prepare for the virtual interview?

-The interview is an opportunity for you to tell us more about your motivations and experiences and will consist of both motivational and behavioural questions.
-The questions will explore your understanding of Telstra, your interests in your field as well as the skills and mindsets you’ll need to be a successful graduate at Telstra.
+The interview is an opportunity for you to tell us more about your motivations and experiences and will consist of motivational and behavioural questions as well as a case study.
+The questions will explore your understanding of Telstra, your interests in your field as well as the skills and mindsets you’ll need to be a successful graduate or summer vacationer at Telstra.

 While it’s not a prerequisite that you have work experience, we encourage you to draw on any experience you’ve had that relates to your pathway, which can include any work you’ve done, your time at university or at clubs and societies.